YoloNomy/YoloNomy.github.io/_thermo/statistical/phasespace.md

 One way to consider the time evolution of microstates, is that it is dictated by a very special observable, the Hamiltonian $H$. $H(\Gamma)$ can be identified with what was called $E_i$ in the discrete case.
 It is the total energy of a microstate, and hence of a particle configuration.

 As discussed in the analytical mechanics class, Hamiltonian defines the time evolution of any observable.
-It is done through the very important concept of Poisson bracket $\{.,.\}$, which encodes a lot about the geometry and symmetries of phase space.
+It is done through the very important concept of Poisson bracket $\lbrace.,.\rbrace$, which encodes a lot about the geometry and symmetries of phase space.

-The Poisson bracket $\{f,g\}$ between two observables $f$ and $g$ is the new observable:
+The Poisson bracket $\lbrace f,g\rbrace$ between two observables $f$ and $g$ is the new observable:

 $$\{f,g\} = \sum_i^{3\mathcal{N}} \left(\frac{\partial f}{\partial q_i}\frac{\partial g}{\partial p_i} -  \frac{\partial f}{\partial p_i}\frac{\partial g}{\partial q_i}\right) $$